 When you borrow money did you realize there are more costs than just interest?
 Many people don’t even know how to do the math to determine the total loan’s cost.
-They focus on the monthly payment, see that they can afford it and accept the loan.
+They focus on the monthly payment, see what they can afford and accept the loan.

 So how do you know your total loan’s cost, and can you reduce it?
 Find out below.

 What is the Total Loan Amount?

 The total loan amount is a combination of the amount you borrow plus the fees you pay.
 Sometimes you are forced to include the fees within your loan, or you can pay out of pocket for them.
 Each loan has a different total loan amount.
 For example, credit cards charge only interest – there aren’t any other fees associated with it unless you miss a payment and are charged a late fee.

 Other loans, such as personal loans and mortgage loans charge fees, aka closing costs, also known as “points.”.
 You might pay an origination fee, processing fee, underwriting fee, and title fees as a few examples.

 To figure the total loan amount on your loan, you’ll need the principal (amount you borrow), monthly interest, loan term (how long you have to repay the loan), and the total fees.

 The good news is lenders are required by law to disclose all fees before you sign on the dotted line for a loan.
 It’s up to you to read the paperwork to make sure you understand it, though.

 Let’s look at a couple of loan amount examples.
 To figure out your total loan amount, use the following calculation: